vehicle-lang/tutorial/src/chapters/2-language.md

 Note that no implementation for the network is provided directly in the specification, and instead will be provided later at compile time.
 However, the name `acasXu` can still be used in the specification as any other declared function would be.
-This follows the Vehicle philosophy that specifications should be independent of any particular network, and should be able to be used to train/test/verify a range of candidate networks implementations.
+This follows the Vehicle philosophy that specifications should be independent of any particular network, and should be able to be used to train/test/verify a range of candidate network implementations.

 ## Values